rudyasho/sehatikopiweb/README.md

 - **Event Schedule**: Listings for coffee cuppings, workshops, and other community events with interactive registration feedback.
 - **Informative Blog**: Articles on coffee culture with dedicated pages for each post, featuring recommended articles and products, and social sharing functionality.
 - **About & Contact Pages**: Static pages for company information and a functional contact form powered by Resend for email delivery.
-- **AI-Powered Features**:
-    - **Coffee Recommender**: A Genkit-powered tool to suggest coffee based on user preferences.
-The recommendation result is seamlessly integrated with the product catalog.
-    - **AI Story Teller**: Logged-in users can listen to an AI-generated audio story for blog posts, enhancing the reading experience.
-    - **AI Content Generation**: The admin dashboard includes a tool to generate entire blog posts (text and image) from a simple topic prompt.
 - **Business Dashboard**: A comprehensive admin panel with multiple functions:
     - **Analytics**: An overview page showing key business metrics and charts for product popularity, roast, and origin distribution.
-    - **Product Management**: A full CRUD (Create, Read, Update, Delete) interface for managing coffee products, including an AI tool for image generation.
+    - **Product, Blog & Event Management**: Full CRUD (Create, Read, Update, Delete) interfaces for managing content.
-    - **Blog Management**: A full CRUD interface for blog posts, featuring a rich Markdown editor.
-    - **Event Management**: A full CRUD interface for creating and managing public events.
     - **User Management**: A view for admins to see all registered users, disable/enable their accounts, or delete them.
-    - **Hero Settings**: A panel to dynamically update the main title, subtitle, and image on the homepage.
-    - **Website Settings**: A dynamic settings panel to manage sitewide contact information and social media links without code changes.
+    - **Website & Hero Settings**: Panels to dynamically update sitewide information without code changes.
 - **Centralized Search**: A dedicated search page to find products and blog articles efficiently.
 - **User Authentication**: A complete authentication system using Firebase (Email/Password & Google) allowing users to sign up, log in, and view a profile page with their real order history saved in Firestore.
 Admin roles grant access to protected features.
 - **SEO Optimized**: Includes dynamic metadata, a `sitemap.xml`, and `robots.txt` for optimal search engine ranking.